 A quadtree is a rooted tree so that every internal node has four children.
-Every node in the tree correspond to a square.
-If a node v has children, their corresponding squares are the four quadrants, see Figure 1 for an example.
+Every node in the tree corresponds to a square.
+If a node v has children, their corresponding squares are the four quadrants, as shown in Figure 1.